ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-16-flip-your-imageviews.markdown

 Conclusion
 ----------

 That was a pretty short post to introduce my lib, but I'm sure some guys will be happy to discover that kind of small tricks which can make your app better.
-But however, please do not make all your controls animated, just when needed, or you will have a sooooo annoyinnng app.
+But however, please do not make all your controls animated, just when needed, or your app will be really annoying.

 Do not hesitate to contribute to the [Lib][FlipImageView] or to this [article][Blog] by leaving comments or making pull requests.
 Thanks!